hairyhenderson/gomplate/docs/content/best_practices.md

 this is repetitive and error-prone. it is also difficult to understand.

-my recommendation: i would always check if it can be a terraform output. however, many config values are not easily produced by terraform. you can, instead, create a configuration file json and datasource it like so (it can even be a [template](http://docs.gomplate.ca/functions/tmpl/) itself!). i like json for this because you can separate values out rather cleanly.
+firstly, verify the config in question cannot be referenced another way via a custom environment variable, like a terraform output. if not, you can, instead, create a configuration file json and datasource it like so (it can even be a [template](http://docs.gomplate.ca/functions/tmpl/) itself!). json is a favorite because it allows one to untangle values rather cleanly.

 **config.json:**